d3vr/f3.al/content/posts/mailinabox-wrapper.md

-I use a self-hosted instance of {{< a "https://mailinabox.email/" "Mail-in-a-Box" >}} for most of my email needs, and one recurrent task that I find myself doing manually each time is creating new aliases. {{< br >}} In this post I'll be going into the reasons of why I do this and how I automated this task using a bash script.
+I use a self-hosted instance of {{< a "https://mailinabox.email/" "Mail-in-a-Box" >}} for most of my email needs, and one recurrent task that I find myself doing manually each time is creating new aliases.

+In this post I'll be going into the reasons of why I do this and how I automated this task using a bash script.

 <!--more-->